-- Eat well, exercise and get enough sleep - Educate yourself on all of the colleges you are applying to - Research and update your scholarship list.
-Make sure you have an action plan to meet deadlines. - Register for ACT plus Writing /SAT with Writing /Subject tests for Fall exams asap.
-Check your campuses for the latest acceptable test date. - Apply for scholarships (Naviance Student, Class of 2020 College Planning Classroom Fastweb, Cappex, Internet) - Connect with your counselor and communicate with your teachers regularly about deadlines.
+- Eat well, exercise and get enough sleep. - Educate yourself on all of the colleges you are applying to. - Research and update your college list.
+Make sure you have an action plan to meet deadlines. - Register for ACT/SAT for Fall exams asap.
+Check your campuses for the latest acceptable test date. - Apply for scholarships (Class of 2023 College Planning Classroom Fastweb, Cappex). - Connect with your counselor and communicate with your teachers regularly about deadlines.